 Simon (INSEAD 2010) joined Admiral in 2019 on the Future Leaders Program.
-We spoke to him about the mentoring support he received as an experienced MBA through his first year before recently stepping into his new role as CFO of Admiral Pioneer.
+We spoke to him about the mentoring support he received as an experienced MBA through his first year before stepping into his role as CEO, Small Business at Admiral.

 Experience working with the CEO

 “In terms of learning from the CEO, it was one of the things I experienced in the first six months.
 David (Group CEO) had been invited to a meeting by an external company that wanted to partner with us, and he asked me to join him as he knew I was interested in this area.

 We went to the car park and jumped in his car and, whilst I was navigating on Google Maps, he drove us to this meeting about half an hour away.
 That was a really good experience - I was very impressed that even as a fairly new MBA employee at Admiral, I was on the CEO’s radar.
 The meeting itself was another fantastic opportunity to learn alongside the CEO.
 I don't know of many places where that happens quite so easily.”

 “As I was coming towards my one-year anniversary, I reached out to seven or eight leaders in the business to get some feedback.
 This included David (Group CEO) and Cristina (UK CEO), who agreed it had been a very successful year.
 I wanted to have an open chat about how I might make the next year even better and where I might be best placed to work in the future.
 I always found people very available for that kind of conversation, which I think is hugely valuable.”

 Support and a personalized experience

 At Admiral, it is up to you make your own career, but you will be supported in an individualised way to make it happen."